 Your deck will be a popular place, so give careful thought to where it should be located.
 Begin by working out how to access it from the house.
 The ever-handy back door to the kitchen probably won’t do the job; it will force traffic toward the cooking area, making a shambles of any large-group entertaining.
 A better solution is a French door or slider that gives primary access from a living room, dining room, or family room while being handy to the kitchen.
 If the doorway can also be positioned to offer an expansive view, all the better.

 Next, make sure the deck neither swamps your yard, nor becomes lost in it.
-Your local codes may set standards for how much of your lot can be occupied by a deck, and how close a deck can be to your lot line.
+Your local codes may set standards for how much of your lot can be occupied by a deck and how close a deck can be to your lot line.
 Check these limitations early in your planning with your city or county building department.

 Decide where to locate stairways off the deck so they provide unobtrusive access to the backyard.
-Also consider the path of the sun and the location of shade trees; sunlight may be pleasant in the morning but unbearable later in the day -- having a shade tree to the west of your deck will help block the harsh late-day sun.
+Also consider the path of the sun and the location of shade trees.
+Sunlight may be pleasant in the morning but unbearable later in the day; having a shade tree to the west of your deck will help block the harsh late-day sun.
 Work out how to preserve your privacy and how to screen your deck from prevailing winds.

 Related: Smart Upgrades for Decks

-Koestner also emphasizes the importance of obeying local codes.
+He also emphasizes the importance of obeying local codes.
 “A lot of potential purchasers are having a home inspection done,” he says.
 “If the home inspector finds the deck isn't built to code, most of the purchasers are saying, ‘Hey, fix it.’"

-Of course, by dint of taking out a building permit your tax assessment will rise, but only to the extent that the value of your property is increased.
+Of course, by dint of taking out a building permit your tax assessment will rise, but only to the extent that the value of your property increases.
 The effect should be minimal: Decks are considered an outdoor improvement much like a new driveway or upgraded landscaping, not additional living space.

 Related: Care and Maintenance of Your Deck